pv-is-nrt/vlms-micrographs/README.md

 - `code_sam_dice_diff.ipynb`
   This Jupyter notebook demonstrates how to use a downloaded SAM model to segment a directory of images.
 It also reads the corresponding segmentation ground truth files and calculates Dice and F-1 scores, Jaccard index, and Hausdorff distance for each image.
 Additionally, difference images are also calculated and can be saved for each image.

+For the npj Computational Materials submission, the specific model details are provided in Table 2 in the manuscript.
+The code files sit in the `npj_computational_materials` directory.

 ## Results

 The results for classification, segmentation, and counting are fully visualized in the paper and its appendix.
 Interested users and researchers should be able to reproduce the results by using the code we provided above.
 Still, the following five files include the numerical data for the results that have been plotted in the manuscript and the appendix.
 The filenames are (hopefully) self-explanatory.